-I will begin by sorting out a few items and clarifying some items.
+I will begin by sorting out and clarifying some items.
 Crops are not “doused” in anything.
-The word implies a haphazard and presumably excessive application of materials and this is not the case.
-Although you only expressed concern for pesticide use in GM crops, the same regulatory assessments are done for GM and non-GM crops.
-Pesticide application rates and application times are subject to regulation and maximum allowable levels of residue in various food or feed crops are subject to regulation.
-In the case of glyphosate in the US, even worst-case scenario estimates (assuming crops contain maximum allowable levels, grossly over-estimating exposure) indicate that intakes are well below levels of regulatory concern.
+The word implies a haphazard and presumably excessive application of materials, and this is not the case.
+Although you expressed concern only for pesticide use in GM crops, the same regulatory assessments are done for GM and non-GM crops.
+Pesticide application rates and application times are subject to regulation, and maximum allowable levels of residue in various food or feed crops are subject to regulation.
+In the case of glyphosate in the United States, even worst-case-scenario estimates (assuming crops contain maximum allowable levels, grossly overestimating exposure) indicate that intakes are well below levels of regulatory concern.

 You seem to be highly skeptical of these data, and I respect your right to be skeptical of all data that you review.
-For instance, the paper by Samsel and Seneff appears in a physics journal, is published by individuals with no formal background in biology or medicine, and in fact has no data in the paper at all.
+For instance, the paper by Samsel and Seneff appears in a physics journal, is published by individuals with no formal background in biology or medicine and in fact has no data in the paper at all.
 Rather, it weaves together a series of complex but unproven theories.
-Even Huffington Post, not a great fan of GMOs, has criticized this work (http://www.huffingtonpost.com/tamar-haspel/condemning-monsanto-with-_b_3162694.html) and others have chimed in as well (I Was Going To Write Some Words But Keith Kloor Beat Me To It).
+Even Huffington Post, not a great fan of GMOs, has criticized this work, and others have chimed in as well (When Media Uncritically Cover Pseudoscience, I Was Going To Write Some Words But Keith Kloor Beat Me To It).

-- Claims supported by Samsel and Seneff (so-called “groundbreaking research”): These are, as noted above, unsubstantiated hypotheses that have been widely subject to criticism.
+- Claims supported by Samsel and Seneff (so-called “groundbreaking research”).
+These are, as noted above, unsubstantiated hypotheses that have been widely subject to criticism.

-As time and space permit, we will get to the remaining allegations and I think you will find that they are similarly unsubstantiated.
+As time and space permit, we will get to the remaining allegations, and I think you will find that they are similarly unsubstantiated.